WORK RELATED INJURIES IN HOUSTON, TX

-Every year, thousands of employees are killed, and tens of thousands more suffer work-related injuries, according to the US Bureau of Labor Statistics.
-This covers a vast range of injuries and illnesses, from fall-related injuries to repetitive strain injuries, such as carpal tunnel syndrome.
+Every year, thousands of employees are killed, and tens of thousands more suffer work related injuries, according to the US Bureau of Labor Statistics.
+This covers a vast range of injuries and illnesses, from fall-related to repetitive strain injuries, such as carpal tunnel syndrome.

-If you are suffering from a work-related injury, Contact us here at Orthopedic Associates to schedule a consultation at one of our 5 areas in Houston orthopaedic surgery offices to discuss your symptoms and learn more about work-related injuries treatment options.
+If you are suffering from a work related injury in Houston, TX, Contact us here at Orthopaedic Associates to schedule a consultation at one of our 5 areas in Houston orthopaedic surgery offices to discuss your symptoms and learn more about work related injury treatment options.
 You don’t have to be in pain – from physical and occupational therapy to orthopedic surgery; there are solutions to help improve your quality of life.

 Work Related Injury Houston

-A work-related injury is any type of injury sustained while performing your job duties.
+A work related injury is any type of injury sustained while performing your job duties.
 This includes accidents, such as slipping and falling in the workplace, but it can also include stress and strain-related injuries that can take months or even years to develop.
-This category of injuries also includes overexertion injuries and reaction injuries.
+This category of injuries also includes overexertion and reaction injuries.

 Overexertion-related injuries are the most common type seen in the workplace.
 In most cases, they are caused by pushing the body beyond its limits, through things like using improper lifting techniques, pulling heavy loads, carrying heavy loads incorrectly, and more.
 While many injuries can be included here, back-related injuries are the most prevalent.